abcsys/llmint/README.md

 ..given the information about the data source and the target.

-> TBD We assume the following *minimum* pieces of information are available at the data source and the target: at least one sample data record.
+> TBD We assume the following *minimum* pieces of information are available at the data source and the target: at least one sample data record from each.
 The data record should contain at least partial schema information (e.g. a data record in json).
+>
+> Note: unlike what's in the above example, the data records from the source and target may not correspond to the same entity and may be semantically different.
 >
 > Llmint will leverage any additional information to improve the accuracy of mint whenever possible.
 Commonly available information at data source and target: (i) Description about the data source (e.g. "smart light " for the above example); (ii) Schema information (e.g., data type, default values, required or optional, data ranges, description about each field); (iii) Additional data samples.
 >